 We have a 'Breakfast Club' every day that opens at 8.00 a.m at a cost of 60p per day.
-If you wish for your child to come to Breakfast Club, please make sure that they arrive before 8.30 a.m. doors do close at this time as children will not have enough time to eat their breakfast before school starts.
-(Staff will take your children into their classrooms at 8:40 am or 8:30 for Y6)
+If you wish for your child to come to Breakfast Club, please make sure that they arrive before 8.20 a.m. doors do close at this time as children will not have enough time to eat their breakfast before school starts.

 IF YOUR CHILD IS ENTITLED TO FREE SCHOOL MEALS, OR HAS BEEN WITHIN THE LAST 6 YEARS - WE WILL PROVIDE BREAKFAST CLUB FREE OF CHARGE.

 We do like to take the children out on school trips as often as possible.
 We will send out a letter to let you know when and where we plan to go.
 Although school subsidises the cost of the visits, we do ask parents to pay a contribution towards these.
 Please be aware if we do not recieve sufficient contributions some trips may not go ahead.

 Also remember, we need your signed permission to take your child on a trip.
 Please remember to return each permission slip in good time before each visit, otherwise your child may not be able to go.